 The Unveiling of Jesus Christ

-by Vlademir Gelesnof
+by Vladimir Gelesnof

-IT is a very common opinion, widely spread throughout Christendom, and enjoying especial favor among the cultured, that the matter and thought of the prophets, though brought home to the imagination and heart by means of excellent literary forms, reflect the crude ideas current in a remote age, ideas which our century of boasted enlightenment has long outdistanced and outgrown.
+It is a very common opinion, widely spread throughout Christendom, and enjoying especial favor among the cultured, that the matter and thought of the prophets, though brought home to the imagination and heart by means of excellent literary forms, reflect the crude ideas current in a remote age, ideas which our century of boasted enlightenment has long outdistanced and outgrown.
 The terms "Jewish conception," "oriental garb," "poetic imagery," "accommodation to the narrow ideas of the age," and such like disparaging epithets which are the order of the day, are an index of the popular attitude towards prophecy.
 This prejudice against writings so sublime and far-reaching, and occupying so much space in the revelation of God, is as remarkable in our age, as it is inexcusable, although by no means surprising.
 It is part of the paganism which came in with the Renaissance, and which our higher education, both secular and theological, is still too timid to shake off.

-In seeking to approach the much neglected writings of the prophets, viz., Isaiah, Jeremiah, Ezekiel, Daniel, and the twelve so-called Minor Prophets, our first endeavor will be to take a general survey of the broad table land of prophecy.
+In seeking to approach the much-neglected writings of the prophets, viz., Isaiah, Jeremiah, Ezekiel, Daniel, and the twelve so-called Minor Prophets, our first endeavor will be to take a general survey of the broad table-land of prophecy.

 Two different modes of study invite the student: one studies each prophet in detail with a view to understand them as a whole, the other studies the entire series as a whole with a view to understand each separate unit.
 The first is the method almost universally adopted by students of prophecy: they pick up an outstanding passage here and there, submit it to minute investigation, and concentrate upon it the combined light of other passages.
 The second method is the one we propose to follow.
 We will take the reader to a vantage point sufficiently distant to permit the survey of the whole field at once; we will sweep over the entire ground again and again, and yet again; we will soar higher and higher until an altitude is reached which permits an unclouded view of the towering peaks which give direction to the entire range of Old Testament prophecy.

-The division of the Davidic kingdom under Rehoboam into the ten-tribed Israel, called "Ephraim," and the two-tribed Israel, called "Judah," as distinguished from "all Israel," or the twelve-tribed nation, laid the ground for all the prophecies concerning the Kingdom.
+The division of the Davidic kingdom under Rehoboam into the ten-tribed Israel called "Ephraim," and the two-tribed Israel, called "Judah," as distinguished from "all Israel," or the twelve-tribed nation, laid the ground for all the prophecies concerning the Kingdom.
 The prophets group themselves around the several great epochs of the nation's history.
 Historically considered, in relation to Judah, they fall into three main divisions:

 (1) pre-exile prophets, viz., Isaiah, Jeremiah, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah;